John Bond (rugby league)

-John Bond is a New Zealand former rugby league footballer, and coach who represented New Zealand in the 1954 World Cup.
+John Edward Bond (10 December 1931 – 10 March 2024) was a New Zealand rugby league footballer and coach.
+He played for New Zealand at the 1954 World Cup.

+Early life and family

+Bond was born 10 December 1931 in Kaiapoi, the son of Roy Bond, a professional sprinter and rugby league player who represented Canterbury and the South Island.
+He married Noeline Eunice Jones, and the couple went on to have four children.

 Playing career

-A goalkicking prop, Bond played in the Canterbury Rugby League competition.
+A goal-kicking prop, Bond played in the Canterbury Rugby League competition.
 His career spanned 22 years starting in his debut in 1947 as a 15-year-old with Papanui.
 He also represented Canterbury and the South Island during this period.

 Bond made his debut for the New Zealand national rugby league team in 1953, kicking a goal in his debut against Australia.
 Bond went on to play in twenty two matches for New Zealand, including seven test matches.
 Bond was part of the New Zealand squad at the inaugural World Cup in 1954.
 He later toured Britain and France in 1955-56 and Australia in 1956.

 Bond retired in 1958 but, after a three-year retirement, he returned with Marist in 1962.
-In 1965 he took over as the player-coach of Kaiapoi.
+In 1965, he took over as the player-coach of Kaiapoi.
 He retired again in 1969.

+Later life and death

+Bond was predeceased by his wife, Noeline, in 2002.
+He died in Christchurch on 10 March 2024, at the age of 92.